Human Resources: Risk Management (1730P)

 Percent of customer survey respondents rating overall satisfaction with services good or better

-Number of workers' compensation claims per 100 employees - SMC vs. ICMA
+Number of workers' compensation claims per 100 FTEs - SMC vs. ICMA

 Property expenditures per capita - SMC vs. ICMA Bay Area Counties